gojimmypi/wolfssl/IDE/ARDUINO/README.md

 ## Manually Reformatting wolfSSL as a Compatible Arduino Library

-USe [this](./wolfssl-arduino.sh) shell script that will re-organize the wolfSSL library to be compatible with [Arduino Library Specification](https://arduino.github.io/arduino-cli/0.35/library-specification/) for projects that use Arduino IDE 1.5.0 or newer.
+Use [this](./wolfssl-arduino.sh) shell script that will re-organize the wolfSSL library to be compatible with [Arduino Library Specification](https://arduino.github.io/arduino-cli/0.35/library-specification/) for projects that use Arduino IDE 1.5.0 or newer.